The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Influence and legacy

 Ziggy Stardust is widely considered to be Bowie's breakthrough album.
-Although Pegg believes Ziggy Stardust wasn't Bowie's greatest work, he said that it had the biggest cultural impact of all his records.
+Although Pegg believes Ziggy Stardust was not Bowie's greatest work, he said that it had the biggest cultural impact of all his records.
 Trynka stated that besides the music itself, the album "works overall as a drama that demands suspension of disbelief", making each listener a member of Ziggy's audience.
 He believes that decades later, "it's a thrill to be a part of the action."

-In retrospectives for The Independent and Record Collector, Barney Hoskyns and Mark Paytress respectively, said that unlike Bolan, who became a star a year before Bowie and influenced his glam persona of Ziggy Stardust, was unable to stay in a position of stardom in the long run due to a lack of adaptability.
+In retrospectives for The Independent and Record Collector, Barney Hoskyns and Mark Paytress respectively, contrasted Bowie against Marc Bolan, who became a star a year before Bowie and influenced his glam persona of Ziggy Stardust, but who was unable to stay in a position of stardom in the long run due to a lack of adaptability.
 Bowie, on the other hand, made change a theme of his entire career, progressing through the 1970s with different musical genres, from the glam rock of Ziggy Stardust to the Thin White Duke of Station to Station (1976).
 Hoskyns argued that through the Ziggy persona, Bowie "took glam rock to places that the Sweet only had nightmares about".
 Ultimate Classic Rock's Dave Swanson stated that as the public were adapting to glam, Bowie decided to move on, abandoning the persona within two years.
 Writing on Bowie's influence on the glam rock genre as a whole, Joe Lynch of Billboard called both Ziggy Stardust and Aladdin Sane records that "ensured his long-term career and infamy".
 He argues that both albums "transcended" the genre, are "works of art", and are not just "glam classics", but "rock classics".
 In 2002, Chris Jones of BBC Music argued that with the album, Bowie fashioned the template for the "truly modern pop star" that had yet to be matched.

-Before their formation, the members of English gothic rock band Bauhaus watched Bowie's performance of "Starman" on Top of the Pops, recalling that it was "a significant and profound turning point in their lives".
-The band thereafter idolised Bowie and subsequently covered "Ziggy Stardust" in 1982.
-In 2004, Brazilian singer Seu Jorge contributed five cover versions of Bowie songs, three of them from Ziggy Stardust, to the soundtrack for the film The Life Aquatic with Steve Zissou.
+In 2004, the Brazilian singer Seu Jorge contributed five cover versions of Bowie songs, three of them from Ziggy Stardust, to the soundtrack for the film The Life Aquatic with Steve Zissou.
 Jorge later rerecorded the songs as a solo album called The Life Aquatic Studio Sessions.
 On that album's liner notes, Bowie wrote, "Had Seu Jorge not recorded my songs in Portuguese I would never have heard this new level of beauty which he has imbued them with."
 In 2016, Jorge toured performing his Portuguese covers of Bowie's songs in front of sailboat-shaped screens.
-Musician Saul Williams named his 2007 album The Inevitable Rise and Liberation of NiggyTardust! after the album.
+The American musician Saul Williams named his 2007 album The Inevitable Rise and Liberation of NiggyTardust! after the album.
 In June 2017, an extinct species of wasp was named Archaeoteleia astropulvis after Ziggy Stardust ("astropulvis" is Latin for "stardust").
+The American singer Chappell Roan's stage name and persona has been compared to the Ziggy Stardust character and the title of her album The Rise and Fall of a Midwest Princess (2023) was inspired by The Rise and Fall of Ziggy Stardust and the Spiders from Mars.